 Meeting the university's evolving human capital needs ensures the continued recruitment, retention and development of a diverse and highly skilled workforce that advances our vision and goals for K-State 2025.

 As part of its ongoing efforts, K-State completed a university-wide human capital services assessment in fall 2013 with the help of Aon Hewitt, a national consulting service firm.
-The assessment evaluated the capacity and readiness of the K-State's university-wide human resources, equal employment opportunity — or EEO — and related Title XI structures.
+The assessment evaluated the capacity and readiness of the K-State's university-wide human resources, equal employment opportunity — or EEO — and related Title IX structures.

 As part of the assessment, Aon Hewitt was asked to identify improvements and recommend a roadmap with associated costs to maximize the efficiency, effectiveness and responsiveness of the university's human capital services and its ability to support faculty, unclassified professionals and classified staff needs.